joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 If anything goes wrong, check the console output for the Node app and you should have a clue.
 If you're getting a 404 error, you might not have pretty permalinks turned on for the WordPress site.
 If you're getting a 401, you might not have the MU plugin package installed properly.

 ---

-If you made it to the end of this post, you deserve a cookie or something!
-Thanks for sticking with it and, if you have any questions, feel free to drop them in one of the repos below or give me a shout on [Twitter](https://twitter.com/joshcanhelp)!

 {% h2br %}References{% endh2br %}